-All researchers at the Centre for Child Nutrition & Health (CCNH) work within the ethics and integrity guidelines put forward by the University of Toronto’s Research and Innovation Office and Governing Council.
-Our Centre is located within one of the largest academic hubs of medical research in the world.
-This ensures that the research output of our affiliated scientists adheres to the rigorous process of academic peer-review.
+Researchers at the Joannah & Brian Lawson Centre for Child Nutrition work within the ethics and integrity guidelines put forward by the University of Toronto’s Research and Innovation Office and Governing Council.
+The Lawson Centre is located in one of the largest academic hubs of medical research in the world, which helps ensure that the research of our affiliated scientists adheres to the rigorous process of academic peer-review.

 Public-Private Partnership Guidelines

-Overall, the Centre’s research is informed by the need for new evidence in solving nutritional challenges and promoting children and their families’ health.
-All new findings of our researchers are disseminated through academic journals, new policies, or other means — such as this website — are produced in a responsible manner and adhere to strict academic and governmental policies and guidelines, as well as a rigorous peer-review process.
+Overall, research at the Lawson Centre is informed by the need for new evidence in solving nutritional challenges and promoting the health of children and their families.
+New findings by our researchers are shared through academic journals, new policies or other means, and are produced in a responsible and ethical manner.